Freshly cooked chicken is moist and delicious, but after reheating, that crispy, succulent chicken often becomes tough, dry and flavorless.

 Video of the Day

+Preheat your oven to 325 degrees Fahrenheit.
 Line a baking sheet with a large piece of aluminum foil.
 The foil should be large enough to extend beyond the sides of the baking sheet.

 Place the chicken in the center of the baking sheet.
 Pull the sides of the aluminum foil up and wrap the chicken tightly with the foil.

-Reheat the chicken until the internal temperature of the meat registers at least 165 degrees Fahrenheit on a meat thermometer.
+Place your baking sheet in the oven and reheat the chicken until the internal temperature of the meat registers at least 165 degrees Fahrenheit on a meat thermometer.

 Reheat the chicken for two to three minutes, then turn the pieces over and stir the sauce.
 Resume cooking for an additional two to three minutes, or until the center of the thickest piece of chicken is cooked to an internal temperature of at least 165 degrees Fahrenheit.

 Cooking time varies depending on the amount and size of the chicken pieces, and the power of your microwave oven.